roc-11/football-crazy-pp5/README.md

 * The homepage consists of a large hero image.
 Here the user is welcomed with the tagline "Find your ultimate boot".
 * The 'SHOP NOW' button takes the user to the 'All Products' page.
 There is a cool UI hover effect on this button, where a red border top and bottom appears when a user hovers over this button.
-* Above the hero image is a black banner with the free delivery offer - "Free delivery on orders over $50.
+* Above the hero image is a black banner with the free delivery offer/discount - "Free delivery on orders over $50.
 This encourages shoppers immediately to spend more than $50 in the store.
 * All of the elements on the page follow the company branding colours of white, black and red.
 There is a black border around the title tagline, and a red shadow to ensure the text is readable and stands out.
 * The hero image is a striking and eye-catching zoom in of the latest Adidas Predator boots, on the background of a stadium.
 This was generated using AI especially for the Football Crazy Store.